-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Change in precipitation The availability of raw materials Increased operational 3 to 6 years Indirect (Supply Very likely Medium We have experienced In order to mitigate the risk of In 2015, IFF spent approximately: •
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Change in The availability of Increased 3 to 6 Indirect Very likely Medium We have In order to In 2016, IFF spent

-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management extremes and droughts fluctuates in markets throughout the world.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management precipitation extremes and droughts raw materials fluctuates in markets throughout the world.
 Although raw material cost increases moderated in 2013, they remain at elevated levels.
 Historically, we have experienced the greatest amount of price volatility in natural products that represent approximately half of our raw material purchases.
 Availability and pricing of these natural products, such as citrus and vanilla, can be impacted by crop size and quality, weather, alternative land use, and other factors which we cannot control.
-Climate change may also affect the availability and price of key raw materials, including natural cost chain) increasing volatility in the cost of natural ingredients.
+Climate change may also affect the availability and price of key raw materials, operational cost years (Supply chain) experienced increasing volatility in the cost of natural ingredients.
 This could lead to higher operational and procurement costs.
-For example, droughts and precipitation extremes have affected the price of vanilla (from \$40 to \$420 USD/kg) and orange oil (from \$1,500 to \$8,000 USD/tonne), from 2005 to 2015.
-The volatility of natural ingredients may have a moderate impact as these types of price swings could result in more than +/- \$1,000,000 USD increase in costs. price increases and shortages, our purchasers have developed various sourcing strategies, including maintaining strategic stock levels for critical items, multiple suppliers, inventory management systems, various geographic suppliers and long-term agreements to mitigate risk.
+For example, droughts and precipitation extremes have affected the price of vanilla (from \$40 to \$420 USD/kg) and orange oil (from \$1,500 to \$8,000 USD/tonne), from 2005 to 2016.
+The volatility of natural ingredients may have a moderate impact as these types of price swings could result in more than +/- \$1,000,000 USD increase in costs. mitigate the risk of price increases and shortages, our purchasers have developed various sourcing strategies, including maintaining strategic stock levels for critical items, multiple suppliers, inventory management systems, various geographic suppliers and long-term agreements to mitigate risk.
 IFF also evaluates the use of green chemistry and biotechnology as an alternative to natural raw materials.
-We are also members of the Natural Resources Stewardship Circle (NRSC), an organization that works to promote the responsible and ethical management of \$242 USD million or approximately 8% of our sales in research and product development activities, which includes green chemistry and biotechnology initiatives; • \$50,000 USD in Natural EthicsTM administrative costs, Natural Resources Stewardship Circle (NRSC) membership fees and natural raw materials risk assessment.
+We are also members of the Natural Resources Stewardship Circle (NRSC), an organization that works to promote the responsible and ethical approximately: • \$254 USD million or approximately 8.2% of our sales in research and product development activities, which include green chemistry and biotechnology. • \$50,000 USD in Natural EthicsTM administrative costs, Natural Resources Stewardship Circle (NRSC) membership fees and natural raw materials risk assessment.

-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management products used in the manufacture of our products.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management including natural products used in the manufacture of our products.
 IFF sources from 9,000 raw materials, with over 50% from naturals and crop- related.
-For example, over the past several years, changes in precipitation extremes and droughts in Brazil, Madagascar, and Florida, USA, have affected the availability and cost of our key natural ingredients, such as orange oil and vanilla. natural resources used in the beauty, cosmetics, fragrance, and flavors industries.
-During 2015, we conducted the following initiatives to help create a more stable supply chain: • We entered partnerships to leverage biotech pathways to produce cost effective materials through renewable, botanically derived feedstock process. • We identified our top 20 most vulnerable natural raw materials and began a process of in-depth risk assessment. • We expanded our first Natural EthicsTM product, bourbon vanilla from Madagascar, which partners
+For example, over the past several years, changes in precipitation extremes and droughts in Brazil, Madagascar, and Florida, USA, have affected the availability and cost of our key natural ingredients, such as orange oil and vanilla. management of natural resources used in the beauty, cosmetics, fragrance, and flavors industries.
+During 2016, we conducted the following initiatives to help create a more stable supply chain: • We entered partnerships to leverage biotech pathways to produce cost effective materials through renewable, botanically derived feedstock process. • We identified our top 20 most vulnerable natural raw materials and began a process of in-depth risk assessment. • We expanded our first Natural Ethics [TM] product, bourbon vanilla from Madagascar,

-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management with local suppliers to support sustainable farming of vanilla and increase supply chain resiliency.
+F Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management which partners with local suppliers to support sustainable farming of vanilla and increase supply chain resiliency.
 Through these actions we seek to reduce the risk's likelihood and magnitude as well as the timeframe from 3 to 6 years to > 6 years.